Next day we drove through the flat, monotonous landscape to our next destination – Denham and Monkey Mia.

 We could touch fish, crabs, even a small shark.
 Everything was open and within easy reach.
 The guides who talked about the creatures living there are real enthusiasts.
 It looked like they enjoyed sharing experiences and anecdotes related to the fish living there with tourists.

 The fish I saw a few days ago on the reef, now I could watch here and ask questions about their behaviour and learn interesting facts.

 Nemo – the clownfish

 For example, Nemo, the clownfish share their food with the soft coral they inhabit.
 They do not like humans to be too close to them.
 If that happens they become aggressive and they can start to tear the hair from our hands or feet.
 It’s a small fish with a big attitude.

 We also met a stone fish – we didn’t even see it standing 3 cm from the rock.
 Stepping on a stonefish can be very painful.
 Only immersing a limb in very hot water brings some relief.
 In hot water stone fish toxin (which is protein) is ‘cooked’ and the pain stops.

 We also met fish that are as fast as a torpedo when they hunt for prey – tailor.
 They are characterized by the fact when they chase prey, they swim up and bite off its tail, and then without any rush, eat it.
 After all, it’s hard to escape when you don’t have a tail.

 We also had close encounters with lemon sharks that occur in these waters.
-Apparently, when they are older, they turn lemon-colored and often hang around in the very shallow waters of the Shark Bay, basking in the sun.
+Apparently, when they are older, they turn lemon-coloured and often hang around in the very shallow waters of Shark Bay, basking in the sun.